The City of Nazareth

 But there are archaeological and historical evidences that prove that Nazareth did indeed exist:

-3-During the 1962 archaeological excavation at Caesarea Maritima, gray marble fragments with Hebrew inscriptions were found that listed the twenty-four priestly courses and their Galilean settlements.
-These show that this city came to be re-inhabited by the Jewish “Elkalir” priests who relocated there after destruction of the Jerusalem temple in 70 AD.
+- During the 1962 archaeological excavation at Caesarea Maritima, gray marble fragments with Hebrew inscriptions were found that listed the twenty-four priestly courses and their Galilean settlements.
+These show that Nazareth came to be re-inhabited by the Jewish “Elkalir” priests who relocated there after destruction of the Jerusalem temple in 70 AD.
 This is the sole known reference to Nazareth in antiquity, apart from written Christian sources.

 As for the geography of this city, there is a cliff from which Jesus might have been thrown by the religious leaders about 2.5 miles away from the synagogue which is a reasonable distant to reach.